ishehadeh/smp/report/progress.typ

 During the course of implementing the current version of Howlite we became aware of Copy-and-Patch@cp compilation and Hindley-Milner type systems@hindley_types@milner_types.
 While neither of these systems are directly applicable its worth reading through the material.
 Especially since our type checker is one of the largest areas needing improvement.

 === Reference Types
-The most sorely missing feature in the core language, which prevents Howlite for being used in conjuction with C libraries is the lack of support for any kind of indirection.
-We expect this to also be a fairly significant change that will riple throughout code generation and typechecking, so it's first on the to-do list.
+The most sorely missing feature in the core language, which prevents Howlite for being used in conjunction with C libraries is the lack of support for any kind of indirection.
+We expect this to also be a fairly significant change that will riple throughout code generation and type checking so it's first on the to-do list.

 === Modules
 Modules have not been designed.
 We have some rudimentary ideas of how they may fit into the language, but nothing solid.